JHP4911/craic_heavy_engineering/about.md

 permalink: /about/
 ---

-[Craic Computing](https://www.craic.com) is a Bioinformatics Consulting Company founded by Dr Robert Jones
+[Craic Computing](https://www.craic.com) is a Bioinformatics Consulting Company founded by Dr Robert Jones.

-Craic provides advanced software development and data analysis services to the Biotechnology industry
+Craic provides advanced software development and data analysis services to the Biotechnology industry.

 This website, Craic Heavy Engineering, is a place for me to post about microcontrollers, electronics